pglen/pyedpro/README.md

  ... and a lot more.

-   The recorded macros, undo / redo information / editing session detail persists after the editor is closed.
+   The recorded macros, undo / redo information / editing session detail persists (and reloaded) after the editor is closed.

- The spell checker can check code comments.
+ The spell checker can check text, code and code comments.
 The parsing of the code is rudimentary,  comments and strings are spell checked.
-(Press F9) The code is filtered out for Python and  'C', which assures most derivative languages have correct code spell code check.
-The whole file can be checked in text spell mode.
-(Shift-F9) The spell checker is executed on live text. (while typing)
+(Press F9) The code is filtered out for Python and  'C', which assures most derivative languages have correct code spell code check. (.sh .php .cpp) The whole file can be checked in full text spell mode.
+Press (Shift-F9) The spell checker is executed on live text. (while typing) The re scan period is set to 300 millisec, an optimum between resource usage and real time feel.

-  Syntax highliting.
+  Syntax highlighting.
 Again, a simpler parser for speed.
-Succeeds in its mission with giving great visual without speed impact.
+Succeeds in its mission with giving great visual candy effect without speed impact.

   PyEdPro is fast, it is extendable, as python lends itself to easy extending.
 The editor has a table driven key mapping.
 One can easily edit the key map in